Mature Masculine

 The World That Passed Him By

 He stayed still while everything moved.
-Now he's stranded in a present he doesn't recognize, clutching a past that no longer exists.
+Now he's stranded in a present he doesn't recognize.
+He clutches a past that no longer exists.

 He preserved the form and lost the fire.
 The rituals continue but the spirit is gone.
-He's a curator of a dead religion, maintaining structures that no longer serve anyone.
+He's a curator of a dead religion.
+He maintains structures that no longer serve anyone.

 Gifts of the Traditionalist